Charles Orme: 1970–1985: Later career

 In 1974, Orme began working as associate producer for United Artists on The Man with the Golden Gun, the ninth film in the James Bond series, directed by Guy Hamilton and starring Roger Moore, Christopher Lee and Britt Ekland.

 In 1975, Orme worked as associate producer for 20th Century Fox on The Adventure of Sherlock Holmes' Smarter Brother, edited by Jim Clark, starring Gene Wilder (also writer and director), Madeleine Kahn, Marty Feldman, Dom DeLuise, Roy Kinnear and John Le Mesurier.

 In 1976, Orme worked as associate producer with producer Harvey Bernhard and executive producer Mace Neufeld on The Omen, directed by Richard Donner, edited by Stuart Baird and starring Gregory Peck.
 This is considered by many as one of the best films of 1976, as well as one of the best horror films ever made.
 The film was a massive commercial success in the United States.
 It grossed $4.3m in its opening weekend and $60.9m domestically on a relatively small budget of $2.8m.
 The film was the fifth highest-grossing movie of 1976 and won an Academy Award for Best Original Score (awarded to the film's composer Jerry Goldsmith, his only Oscar, having been nominated no less than eighteen times).

 In the same year, Orme worked as associate producer on John Boorman's Exorcist II: The Heretic, edited by Tom Priestley, photographed by cinematographer William A. Fraker and starring Linda Blair, Louise Fletcher and Richard Burton.
-The film's music was composed by another of the greatest film composers of all time, Ennio Morricone.
+The film's music was composed by another of the great film composers of all time, Ennio Morricone.